SuperIlu/DOjS/README.md

 ## GRX Fonts
 DOjS comes pre-bundled with all fonts included with GRX (files ending with ".FNT").
 If you want/need additional fonts you can find a very simple tool to convert TTF/BDF fonts to GRX format [here](https://github.com/SuperIlu/GrxFntConv).
 Results may vary...
+A minimal version capable of converting BDF fonts to FNT is included with DOjS (`FONTCONV.EXE`).
+You can find information on how to convert a TTF to BDF [here](https://learn.adafruit.com/custom-fonts-for-pyportal-circuitpython-display/conversion).

 ## Live coding
 If you run DOjS on a computer with network interface and a matching packet driver you can (sort of) live code using the [VSCode](https://code.visualstudio.com/) extension in `vscode\livedojs-0.0.4.vsix`.
 You need to start `DOjS -r examples/websvr.js` and then set the IP address in VSCode using the command `DOjS: Set hostname`.
 Live coding sketches must look like below to work: